TD22057/insteon-mqtt/docs/mqtt.md

      change the relay mode (see the IOLinc user's guide for details)
    - trigger_reverse: 0/1 reverses the trigger command state
    - relay_linked: 0/1 links the relay to the sensor value
+   - momentary_secs: .1-6300 the number of seconds the relay stays closed in momentary mode.
+There is finer resolution at the low end.
+Higher values will be rounded to the next valid value.
+Setting this to 0 will cause the IOLinc to change to latching mode.
+Setting this to a non-zero value will cause the IOLinc to change to momentary mode.

 Motion Sensors support the flags: